derniercri/wasp/README.md

 ## Overview

-  Wasp is a monitoring tool, exclusively based on NodeJS.
+  Wasp is a monitoring tool, exclusively based on NodeJS, originally built for [Fresc](http://fre.sc).
   It aims to be light and extensible, for the delight of developpers.

   Wasp comes in two parts:

   - a web application, that can be installed multiples times.
     Each webapp can handle advanced scripting behavior, using a plugins system called "viewers".